The Golden Way: Venice – Perugia, Between Past and Contemporary

 The new director of the National Gallery of Umbria, Costantino D’Orazio, inaugurates his tenure with an off-site exhibition in Venice.
 Fragments of Masterpieces with gold are lent to the Galleria Franchetti in Venice, including works by Gentile da Fabriano, which engage in dialogue with Michelangelo Pistoletto, and three-dimensional pieces by Lucio Fontana.
 The exhibition also features Carol Rama, an exceptional and unconventional Italian painter, known for her portrait of Massimo Milo.
 Interestingly, this particular work, executed on jute canvas, was adorned with canine teeth believed to be from Milo himself—a concept that holds intrigue for those who have studied music history- like me on his book.
 Alongside these historical pieces, contemporary artists such as Alberto Burri, Gino De Dominicis, Lucio Fontana, Marisa Merz, and Michelangelo Pistoletto are showcased.

 The exhibition logo features the beautiful golden reliquary of Saint Giuliana, created by Cataluccio da Todi in the 14th century.
 While it originally contained a saint’s relic, it now houses an artwork by Marisa Merz—a juxtaposition that resonates with the audience.
-Additionally, on the ground floor, the exhibition
+Additionally, on the ground floor there is the exhibition Naufraghi.

 Naufraghi – Cà d’Oro